jspm/jspm-cli/README.md

     jspm install npm:lodash-node
     jspm install github:components/jquery
     jspm install jquery
+    jspm install myname=npm:underscore
   ```

+  Multiple nstalls can also be combined into a single line separated by spaces.

   Any npm or Github package can be installed in this way.